1940 - 1949

 A three-time National Champion at Washington (Frosh, JV, and Varsity), Vic was a member of the 40 and 41 teams that dominated collegiate rowing and are still considered two of the strongest teams to ever row at Washington.
 Because the 1942 IRA was cancelled due to the outbreak of WWII, Vic was not able to complete the career sweep at Poughkeepsie.
 But the 42 varsity went undefeated on the coast, completing his tenure without ever losing a race.

-When I interviewed Vic for the history pages, his consistent message was how blessed he was to have been part of Washington Rowing.
+When I interviewed Vic for the history pages in 2003, his consistent message was how blessed he was to have been part of Washington Rowing.
 His teammates, and the program itself, were a big part of his life.
 That quality is made that much more significant when one takes into account the fact that these men the men of the 1940 team that dominated US rowing were very likely going to be the USA representatives at the 1940 Olympics; an Olympics that were first slated for Tokyo, then moved to Helsinki, but both ultimately cancelled days before the IRAs due to the events across the globe leading to WWII.
 But always upbeat, here is Vic talking about what Husky Crew meant to him: Listen: Hear Vic Fomo describe what Husky Crew has meant to him: Vic Fomo '42 and Husky Crew (mp3 file, 2 minutes).

 Even though his health was declining, Vic made the effort to be at many of the Washington races, including recent IRAs.
 Inducted into the Washington Hall of Fame in 1991, Vic remains one of the best coxswains to ever wear the W.